 Essential oils, on the other hand, do a whole lot more good for the symptoms without virtually any ill side effects.
 Essential oil therapy is so much fun that it doesn’t even feel like treatment or medication.
 And indeed, it’s a way of life that everyone ought to embrace.
 Some of these oils contain powerful terpenes and numerous chemical constituents that closely resemble human blood in that they both contain oxygen, nutrients, and immune boosting components.
 In other words, Mother Nature’s own life force in the form of highly concentrated oils.

-- EOs are known for their ability to boost the immune system and support healthy body functions
+- Essential oils are known for their ability to boost the immune system and support healthy body functions

 - Soothe the digestive system